ahmadabdulkareem/Reading-Notes/class-05/class-05.md

 **Monospace** each letter have the same width.

-* For more choices of typefaces use:*
+*For more choices of typefaces use:*

+* use google fonts.

 * font-family.

 * font-face.